Liam-Deacon/CLEED/Readme.md

-A (still rather incomplete) documentation of the program package can be found in 'doc/CLEED_Manual.pdf', but it is probably best to send an email, with all input files, to  <g.held@reading.ac.uk> for general LEED queries when you encounter any problems or alternatively email <liam.deacon@diamond.ac.uk> regarding problems/bugs in the programs.
+A (still rather incomplete) documentation of the program package can be found in 'doc/CLEED_Manual.pdf', but it is probably best to send an email, with all input files, to  <g.held@reading.ac.uk> for general LEED queries when you encounter any problems or alternatively email <liam.m.deacon@gmail.com> regarding problems/bugs in the programs.

 Installation